ninjix/ansible-role-minecraft/README.md

 Role Name
 =========

+ansible-role-minecraft:

-This role deploys a minecraft server on Debian based system (Debian and Ubuntu).
+    - This role deploys a minecraft server on Debian based system (Debian and Ubuntu).
+    - If you have run the role previously, it will STOP the server software, backup the world to /tmp/minecraft_backup/ with the current date, then START the software
+    - This role runs the minecraft server software in a screen session titled "minecraft"

 Requirements
 ------------